K-Anusha-13/Task-5/README.md

 🏫 **Project: Customer Service Database**

-This task expands the school management database to demonstrate how different join types work when connecting relational data.
+This task expands the customer service database to demonstrate how different join types work when connecting relational data.

 📋 **Tables Used:**